MASQ-Project/MASQ-web3-dapp-store/README.md

 ### For Community recommendations
 **Discord**

-There is a dedicated #dapps-request [Discord channel](https://discord.gg/4hCEs3hPhb) for dApp and project discussions
+There is a dedicated #web3dapps-request [Discord channel](https://discord.gg/4hCEs3hPhb) for dApp and project discussions

 **Canny dApp Request**